 Kylie Seidner (She/Her)

-Hello, my name is Kylie Seidner and I aim to become a forensic pathologist.
-My background is in Biomedical Sciences and my love of combining art with science lead me to pursue this MSc in Medical Visualization and Human Anatomy.
+Hello, I’m Kylie Seidner!
+I am currently working as an anatomy demonstrator at the University of Glasgow with the aim to become a forensic pathologist.
+My background is a BSc (Hons) Biomedical Science and my love of combining art with science lead me to pursue this MSc in Medical Visualisation and Human Anatomy.
 My thesis focused on creating an augmented reality application on android devices to provide a new way to help students grasp the difficult concepts in dissection guides provided from the Royal College of Pathologists.
 I believe that every student deserves to learn in the way that best suits them and for some of us that means having a visual representation of what is being asked.
-I hope to bring my new digital illustration and 3D modelling skills with me into the medical community to continue to further my learning as well as others around me.
+I hope to bring my new digital illustration and 3D modelling skills with me into the medical community and to continue furthering my knowledge and passion for anatomy and education.

 Using Augmented Reality to Enhance Biomedical Pathology Dissection Guides